 Between now and 2025, the Cities will identify a set of explicit open space goals for improving climate resilience across four focus areas (outlined below) and lay the groundwork for meeting those goals.
-This process will include establishing systems for monitoring open space resilience parameters; conducting necessary baseline studies to track change over time; continuing to expand, retrofit, or manage open spaces in ways that better help us address climate change; and adopting ongoing systems for monitoring and data collection to track Portland and South Portland will set goals for our open space planning that will support more resilient cities.
-We will monitor and improve upon the capacity of our open spaces to infiltrate stormwater, sequester carbon, mitigate heat, and support healthy biodiversity.

-and report on progress towards resilient open space goals in future iterations of the cities' open space plans.
+This process will include establishing systems for monitoring open space resilience parameters; conducting necessary baseline studies to track change over time; continuing to expand, retrofit, or manage open spaces in ways that better help us address climate change; and adopting ongoing systems for monitoring and data collection to track and report on progress towards resilient open space goals in future iterations of the Cities' open space plans.
 The resilient open space goals will also serve as guideposts for further directing the Cities' land acquisition and conservation efforts, and for implementing programs and policies that will earn the Cities open space planning points through the Community Rating System.
 The Cities will adopt this process across the following four focus areas: